wnfs-wg/spec/rationale/encryption.md

 ### [AES-OCB] ([paper](https://link.springer.com/article/10.1007/s00145-021-09399-8))

 This is probably the fastest AEAD cipher that can be implemented in today's hardware.
-However, due to patent restrictions in the past its use was not widespread, which to this day makes it hard to good support in various programming languages.
+However, due to patent restrictions in the past its use was not widespread, which makes it hard to find good support for it in various programming language ecosystems.

-### ChaCha-based ciphers (e.g. [ChaCha20-poly1305])

-These ciphers run at roughly 4 times the throughput in software compared to AES-GCM and are comparatively easier to implement as constant-time algorithms.
-However, AES-GCM has wider hardware support at the moment.
-In the future, it's likely we'll reconsider these ciphers.

 # Key Wrapping